 You see, what she gave me was a way of looking at things.
-Confidence that we could do something so totally different from anything we’d done before.
+Confidence that my husband and I could do something so totally different from anything we’d done before.

-Mom died when I was just 19.
+That’s my mom, Esther Kaye, less than a year before she died from cancer at a way-too-young 57, when I was just 19.
 But her words are with me every day.

 “If you can read, you can do anything”

 Dave and I were life-long dinghy racers when we bought Que Tal and began cruising just a few months later.
 We had done three charters and twice helped friends deliver boats.
 That was our only “experience.”
 But we knew how to read . . . and I knew how to order from Amazon.

 Within a day of signing the papers to purchase our “new-to-us” (but 24-year-old) Tayana 37, I’d spent several hundred dollars on reference books on everything from diesel engines to 12-volt wiring to navigating with GPS to using radar to anchoring techniques and more.
 We made sure we had owners’ manuals for every system.

 We started reading.
 And with what we already knew, we soon felt confident enough to leave the dock.
 As new situations arose – and they did, daily – we kept reading and learning.
 Mom was right: we learned to do everything we needed.
 We didn’t have to know it all; we just had to have a good library.